Public Beta — All features free during beta. No credit card required.

 system_prompt_blockedRequest includes a system message and blockSystemPromptOverride is true

-maxTokens: 4096, // cap max_tokens parameter
+max_tokens=4096, # cap max_tokens parameter

-blockSystemPromptOverride: true, // reject user-supplied system messages
+block_system_prompt_override=True, # reject user-supplied system messages

-// This would throw ModelPolicyError:
+# This would raise ModelPolicyError:

 Output Schema Validation#